rubyreferences/rubyref/builtin/types/regexp.md

 Repetition is *greedy* by default: as many occurrences as possible are matched while still allowing the overall match to succeed.
 By contrast, *lazy* matching makes the minimal amount of matches necessary for overall success.
-A greedy metacharacter can be made lazy by following it with `?`.
+Most greedy metacharacters can be made lazy by following them with `?`.
+For the `{n}` pattern, because it specifies an exact number of characters to match and not a variable number of characters, the `?` metacharacter instead makes the repeated pattern optional.

 Both patterns below match the string.
 The first uses a greedy quantifier so '.+' matches '<a><b>'; the second uses a lazy quantifier so '.+?'